What should I bring to Uni?!

 Your University experience is getting closer but you are probably so excited that you want to start packing your bags right now!

-Packing is fun right?…especially when you get to your new accommodation and realise you’ve left the laptop charger at home - 3,000 miles away!
+Packing is fun right?…especially when you get to your new accommodation and realise you’ve left your laptop charger at home - 3,000 miles away!
 Aaaaargh!
 To avoid this kind of calamity, get smart and write down a list of things you should bring with you to Uni.

 To inspire you, we’ve compiled a list with some handy suggestions of stuff you might want to bring.
 But, don’t get too overzealous in the packing stakes, remember that your room is not that big and that you’ll have to pack it all back up when you move out.
-Oh the joys!

 Yeah, you can bring that small cute cuddly toy you can’t live without but seriously, you’ll have plenty of time to personalise your room with fun stuff afterwards.
 Let’s focus on the essentials first!